Our pledge to contribute to a meaningful future

-“Meaningfulness” is the name of Norselab’s impact philosophy and framework.
-We believe that the most efficient way of contributing to sustainability is to back companies with product-driven, net positive impact, that accelerate the transition and transformation of global industries.
-Our Meaningfulness Policy is our pledge to contribute to a meaningful future for all.
+“Meaningfulness” is Norselab’s impact philosophy and framework.
+At its core lies the conviction that the most efficient way to drive impact in scale and depth is to back companies with a product-driven, net positive impact, accelerating the transition and transformation of global industries.

 Download Meaningfulness Policy